Pear Rootstock and Pollination Information

 Pear trees are only shipped while dormant, from February through mid to late April.
 They are available for pickup at the nursery February through November.

 FOR EUROPEAN AND ASIAN PEARS.
 Trees can be maintained at 8′-12′, suitable for high density plantings and trellis systems.
 Precocious and productive.
 Space 7′-9′.
-Trials have shown this rootstock to be productive and hardier than Provence Quince.
+Trials have shown this rootstock to be more productive and hardier than Provence Quince.
 Hardy to Zone 4.

 Graft your own pear trees, by purchasing Pear Rootstocks for home grafting here.